-- These time limits may vary.
-See the Tournament Director for more information when Sudden Death goes into effect. - DECLARING PLAYERS: Once both teams in a match have declared a player, the players cannot be changed unless the player declared by one team puts that team in jeopardy of violating the Team Skill Level Limit rule or the Limited Senior Skill Level rule. - 6.
+\These time limits may vary.
+See the Tournament Director for more information when Sudden Death goes into effect.

+- 5. DECLARING PLAYERS: Once both teams have declared a player, the players cannot be changed unless the team's choice of player will violate the Team Skill Level Limit rule or the Limited Senior Skill Level rule. - 6.
 COACHING: A time-out may be taken to coach a player only once per game.
 If a teammate suggests a time-out to the player, the time-out will be charged even if the player disagrees with the decision to take the time-out.
 However, if a player requests a time-out and the coach refuses to take the time-out, no time-out will be charged.
 Scorekeepers should mark all coaching time-outs on the scoresheet.
 When the player has ball-in-hand, coaches are allowed to place the cue ball during a coaching time-out.
 All rules regarding fouling the cue ball apply to a coach when they place the cue ball for a player.